 Now think: in this analogy, water corresponds to electric charge.
 How

 much water have I put into my iron sphere?
 None!
 The sphere started out

 full, and for every bit of water that I took out of one side, I put an

-equal amount into the other.
+current through a conductor.
 When the pump pushed water into one side,

 this extra water also forced some water out of the other side.

-No water passed through the rubber.
+in the divide.
 Even so, essentially I drove a water

-current THROUGH my hydraulic capacitor, and this current pushed on the
+current through my hydraulic capacitor, and this current pushed on the

 rubber plate and bent it sideways.
 Where is the energy stored?
 Not

 in the water, but in the potential energy of the stretched rubber plate.